Azure-Samples/azure-servicebus-messaging-samples/Prefetch/readme.md

     effectively delivered in a usable (validly locked) state and will eventually be tossed into the deadletter queue once the maximum delivery count is exceeded.

- If you need a high level of reliability for message processing and processing takes significant work and therefore time, it is recommended to use the prefetch feature very conservatively or not at all.
+ If you need a high degree of reliability for message processing and processing takes significant work and therefore time, it is recommended to use the prefetch feature very conservatively or not at all.

  If you need high throughout and message processing is commonly cheap, prefetch will yield